Lanelle64/Node-Project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

 The [node_module] folder must be added or generated in the base folder for it to work.
+Please refer to this schema:

+project-root/
+|-- backend-nodejs/
+|   |-- src/
+|-- frontend-angular/
+|   |-- src/
+|-- node_modules/
+|-- ...

 ## Development server